tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ********************

-#### Assertion

-- Name: bdqffdq:Assertion
-- Definition: A bdqffdq:ReportConcept expressing a statement about a data quality bdqffdq:Assertion following a bdqffdq:Specification produced by a bdqffdq:Implementation pertaining to a bdqffdq:DataResource.
-- SubClass Of: ReportConcept

-********************

 #### Consulted

 - Name: bdqffdq:Consulted
-- Definition: A bdqffdq:InformationElement, expressed in concrete terms, about which a bdqffdq:DataQualityNeed examines in order to expresses bdqffdq:Assertions about the data quality in another bdqffdq:InformationElement.
+- Definition: A bdqffdq:InformationElement, expressed in concrete terms, about which a bdqffdq:DataQualityNeed examines in order to expresses bdqffdq:Responses about the data quality in another bdqffdq:InformationElement.
 - SubClass Of: InformationElement
 - Disjoint With: AbstractInformationElement, ActedUpon